 How Swatpro can support you

-Your Swatpro partner will help you to:
+Swatpro and its partners will help you to:

 If you feel confident to apply for an advertised apprenticeship vacancy, then click on the link above.
 If you find a suitable vacancy, then follow the application process.

 Please switch off your mobile phone!
 Only you can get the apprenticeship, so put yourself first and turn off your phone.
 Everyone else can wait.

 Please throw away any chewing gum before you arrive.
 Nothing more embarrassing than having to ask to place it in their waste basket!
 Remember, chewing gum during an interview is showing the person interviewing you that you haven’t prepared and are not really taking your interview seriously.

 2. Arrive on time

 Plan to arrive 10mins early and always plan that something may delay you.
 So be prepared give yourself even more time to get to the location.
 Oh!
 An obvious thought, but one that gets many people unstuck.
 Is check where you must be; don’t assume the location.
 They may interview somewhere else.
 Then check out your route to get there.
 If driving check where you can park; do not assume there is parking for you.

 Always dress in your best clothes.
 If you don’t have a suit, don’t worry, it’s not essential.
 A plain ironed shirt, trousers and nicely polished shoes will do just fine (never trainers!)
 For bonus points, wear a tie; or a smart dress or shirt and blouse/jumper.